goto-eof/telemetry-workloan-test/README.md

 ```
 ## Telemetry workloan test
 Telemetry workloan test was developed for testing the applications workloan in order to allow to make a comparison between different technologies.
-Currently there are 4 projects on witch tests are made: Java, Rust, Rust (no ORM) and TypeScript.
+Currently there are 4 projects on which tests are made: Java, Rust, Rust (no ORM) and TypeScript.
 This project was made using turbo repo and pnpm.

 ### Architecture
 All 4 applications that are tested are installed in 4 different docker containers.
 Every application connects to the fifth container that contains the DBMS (Postgres).